dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 Starting CSI PowerFlex v1.5, `dell-csi-helm-installer` will not create any Volume Snapshot Class during the driver installation.
 There is a sample Volume Snapshot Class manifest present in the _samples/_ folder.
 Please use this sample to create a new Volume Snapshot Class to create Volume Snapshots.

-### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI PowerFlex v2.2 driver*:
-The existing volume snapshot class will be retained.

-*Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI PowerFlex to 1.5 or higher, before upgrading to 2.3.